kylebez/MultiSave/README.md

 # MultiSave
 A utility to save a file to multiple locations simultaneously.

-**TODO** - Cache not working properly - MORE STABLE VERSION COMING SOON
+**TODO** - Cache not working properly - THIS IS NOT A COMPLETE PRODUCT.
+I'M GOING TO REDESIGN IT

 *MUST BE RUN IN ADMIN MODE*